Applications for the 2020 Mary Ann Bolton Undergraduate Research Awards are now open.

 - Individual and group projects are eligible.
 Applications must come from individual students, and the essay must reflect the work of that student.
 However, the project may be individual or group / collaborative work.

-If you submit more than one project to be considered for an award, each project must be complete and distinct, and each requires a separate letter of recommendation.
+- If you submit more than one project to be considered for an award, each project must be complete and distinct, and each requires a separate letter of support.
 Each student will only be eligible to win one award during an award year.

 Submission Process and Guidelines: